-In 2011, Marconi Union, a band out of Manchester, UK, created an ambient song called “Weightless” in collaboration with the British Academy of Sound Therapy.
-It soon became famous as the most relaxing song ever recorded.
+In 2011, Marconi Union, a band out of Manchester, UK, created a piece of ambient music called “Weightless” in collaboration with the British Academy of Sound Therapy.
+It soon became famous as the most relaxing music ever recorded.
 A scientific study back then, and further studies since, demonstrated that its slow, shimmering movement, achieved through a combination of several musical principles, had a truly calming effect.

-While the song’s claim to the throne is difficult to prove definitively, the effects of calming music are undeniable.
+While the song’s claim to the throne is difficult to prove definitively, the effects of calm relaxing music are undeniable.
 Modern science has proven what we’ve known for countless millennia: music powerfully affects our mood and well-being.

 “We humans are a musical species no less than a linguistic one, “ says Oliver Saks, the late celebrated author of many books on the magic of human consciousness, in Musicophilia: Tales of Music and the Brain.
 “Our auditory systems, our nervous systems are, indeed, exquisitely tuned for music.
 The emotional responses to music can be unbelievably complex and mysterious and deep.”